barryvdh/laravel-ide-helper/readme.md

 ```php
 'include_fluent' => true,
 ```
-And then run `php artisan ide-helper:generate` , you will now see all of the Fluent methods are recognized by your IDE now.
+And then run `php artisan ide-helper:generate` , you will now see all of the Fluent methods are recognized by your IDE.

 ## PhpStorm Meta for Container instances